 - Use collection or vacuum systems on tools that create dust to collect it at the point of operation.

 - Use wet methods when cutting or breaking any concrete or similar materials.

-- Use water as a means of suppression for the dust on roadways or in work areas.
+- Use water as a means of suppression on roadways or in work areas.

 - Have trucks and equipment keep speeds down if dusty conditions are present onsite.